How to Improve Your Art Style FAST: 18 Creative Drawing Exercises Every Artist Should Try

 ✏️ 2.
 Freestyle Drawing (No Reference, No Plan)

-Start drawing without any reference or guide—let your imagination lead.
+Pick any topic or focus and start drawing without any reference or guide—let your imagination lead.

 What it improves: Artistic confidence, spontaneity, stylization.